tejungchou/Fitness_Detector/README.md

-A fitness detector using C++ to record body movements and identify four different exercises on a STM32 embedded board.
+A fitness detector using C++ to record body movements and identify four different exercises on a STM32 microcontroller board.